return42/sphkerneldoc/linux_src_doc/drivers/scsi/lpfc/lpfc_debugfs_c.rst

 This routine reads data from the \ ``phba``\  SLI4 PCI function queue information, and copies to user \ ``buf``\ .
+This routine only returns 1 EQs worth of information.
+It remembers the last EQ read and jumps to the next EQ.
+Thus subsequent calls to queInfo will retrieve all EQs allocated for the phba.

 .. _`lpfc_idiag_queinfo_read.return`: